DataDog/hiring-engineers/answers.md

 #Monitor with Datadog
 gem 'dogstatsd-ruby', '~> 1.6'
 ```
-Then I needed to enable the application to send metrics through the Statsd, from anywhere in the app.
+Then I needed to enable the application to send metrics through the Statsd client, from anywhere in the app.
 I did that by updating my blog app on my test environment located in a Vagrant virtual machine.
 That enabled me to test any changes I was applying to my web app :

 + Update the ***config>application.rb*** file